dreaw131313/MotionMatchingByDreaw/README.md

 **Native Motion Group** - asset which represent one or more animations.
 This asset need to be placed in states of **Motion Matching Animator_SO**. <br/>
 **Section Dependencies** - stores information about sections (time intervals) of animation

+### Components:
+**Motion Matching Component** - this component equivalent to unity Animator component.

+**Trajectory Maker** - this component is responsible for creating trajectory which is passed to **Motion Matching Component**.
+This is my own implementation and of course it can be replaced.

 ## Editors: